Magrowtec: Magnetic technology improving the efficacy of spraying

 Spraying crops can be a costly task and one which carries a number of risks with it, too.

-Wind drift can easily take expensive chemicals away from their intended target, and run-off can also pose a significant risk to the environment.
-So, with many growers facing tight margins already, it can be easy to see the value in technologies which can improve the accuracy – and even the effect – of crop spraying.
+Wind drift can easily take expensive chemicals away from their intended target, and runoff can also pose a significant risk to the environment.
+So, with many growers facing tight margins already, it can be easy to see the value in technologies that can improve the accuracy and even the effect of crop spraying.

 What is magnetic-assist spraying?

-Essentially, the technology works by ensuring the droplets put out by the sprayer are the perfect size to enhance the efficacy of the chemical they’re delivering.
-Doing this ensures they adhere better to crops, ensuring more of the spray reaches its target.
+Essentially, the technology works by ensuring the sprayer's droplets are the perfect size to enhance the efficacy of the chemical they’re delivering.
+This ensures they adhere better to crops, ensuring more of the spray reaches its target.

 This results in a reduction of spray drift by up to 70% and an increase in coverage by more than 20%.
-And, according to Magrowtec’s trials, farmers using the system can reduce their chemical costs by up to 25%, making it a cost-effective solution which clearly offers significant environmental benefits too.
+According to MagrowTec’s trials, farmers using the system can reduce their chemical costs by up to 25%, making it a cost-effective solution that clearly offers significant environmental benefits, too.

 By reducing the amount of chemicals needed, farmers can lower their environmental footprint while maintaining or even increasing their crop yields.

-Magrowtec is also developing other technologies to help growers improve their efficiencies.
+MagrowTec is also developing other technologies to help growers improve their efficiencies.
 One such technology is nanobubbles – tiny bubbles that are one-fifth the size of a bacterium.
-These bubbles are created with a magnetic charge at their surface and they can be used to carry different nutrients to help the crop grow.
-The bubbles’ surface magnetic charge helps prevent them from combining, meaning the crops can absorb the nutrients in the water that much easier.
+These bubbles are created with a magnetic charge at their surface, and they can be used to carry different nutrients to help the crop grow.
+The bubbles’ surface magnetic charge helps prevent them from combining, meaning the crops can absorb the nutrients in the water more easily.

 Challenges in adopting new technologies

-So, how does Magrowtec intend to convince growers of the benefits of nanobubble technology, when these bubbles are so small they can’t even be seen by the human eye?
+So, how does MagrowTec intend to convince growers of the benefits of nanobubble technology, when these bubbles are so small the human eye can’t even see them?

 William Evans adds that the volatile nature of farming, including changing weather conditions and regulatory issues, can make it risky for farmers to invest in new technologies.

-Farmers often face high initial costs, skepticism about the effectiveness of new technologies, and the volatile nature of farming itself.
+Farmers often face high initial costs, scepticism about the effectiveness of new technologies, and the volatile nature of farming itself.

 Overcoming barriers to technology adoption

-Magrowtec is actively working to help farmers overcome concerns around initial costs, an understandable level of skepticism and marked volatility issues by providing clear evidence of the benefits of their technology and offering support to farmers during the adoption process.
+MagrowTec is actively working to help farmers overcome concerns around initial costs, an understandable level of scepticism and marked volatility issues by providing clear evidence of their technology's benefits and offering support to farmers during the adoption process.

 The company emphasises the importance of understanding the scientific principles behind their technology and demonstrating its effectiveness through real-world applications.